LawrenceCastillo/ada-theme-react-template/README.md

 #### Editing this app:
 1. Sitewide content: src/info.js
-2. Header background: src/Components/header/header.styles.css
-3. Section order & built-in styling switches: src/App.js
+2. Section order & built-in styling switches: src/App.js

-Please visit my article on Medium.com, "[8 Steps to a Free Website Using React and Netlify](https://medium.com/@lawrence.g.castillo/8-steps-to-a-free-website-using-react-and-netlify-5e2149ede464)," for more information on editing this app, as well as additional steps for deploying to Netlify.
+Please visit my article on Medium.com, "[7 Steps to a Free Website Using React and Netlify](https://medium.com/@lawrence.g.castillo/8-steps-to-a-free-website-using-react-and-netlify-5e2149ede464)," for more information on editing this app, as well as additional steps for deploying to Netlify.